JamesPreston1993/blog-api/README.md

    - `userName`: Filter blogs by username
    - `startDate`: Filter blogs created on or after a certain date
    - `endDate`: Filter blogs created on or before a certain date
+   - `skip`: Set the number of blogs to be skipped
    - `limit`: Set the number of blogs to be returned

 ### View Blog